 Cornelius Pass Road is a heavily used north/south arterial roadway.
 It is an important commuter and truck route connecting Highway 30 in Multnomah County to Tualatin Valley Highway in southern Hillsboro.
-Cornelius Pass Road between Cornell Road and U.S. 26 carries approximately 40,000 vehicles per day.
-The current roadway is not adequate for existing traffic and projected traffic growth in the area.
+Cornelius Pass Road, between Cornell Road and U.S. 26, carries about 40,000 vehicles per day.
+It is not adequate for existing traffic and projected traffic growth.

 Additional improvements include: